There are few options to stay overnight in a different types of places if you are hiking or trekking in the mountains of Bulgaria:

 At present some of them are private, some – rented for a long period of time, enough long to motivate the occupiers to put money in reconstructions (if they can afford it), and some are still managed by BTS (Bulgarian Tourist Union, the old communist еrа organization with considerably lower potential today).
 This brings to big differences in the quality of the services.
 There are places that are renovated and offer good facilities and others where there is a struggle to keep the roof not to fell down.
 In general, in the high season (June-September), with or without reservation, you can expect to find somebody to welcome you and something to eat all around the huts on the popular routes.
 Lodging is usually in dormitories from 4 to 20+ people in each, inside or outside toilets, warm shower is probable.

-If that sounds too rough, you can go down to the villages and get a hotel or a guest house.
+If that sounds too rough to you, better stay lower down at the villages and get a hotel or a guest house.
 There is numerous villages, resorts and holiday areas in the foot of the mountains.
 Exception form this are Rhodope Mountains where the locations are everywhere into the mountains, so one can hike or cycle directly from one overnight point to another.
 If you plan to stay in a town or village in the foot of a certain mountain range, a good road or lift to the high parts should be an important consideration when choosing your location.
 The advantage is that you can pick between 2-3-4 stars accommodation and carry only a small rucksack with you while exploring the area, the disadvantage – a transport is needed to take you to the starting points for hiking in the mountains and back every day.

 Camping – if you are keen to carry tent with you, you should know that camping is prohibited in national parks, nature parks, reserves and water supplement areas, unless you stay in a camping site.
 There is lack of such a facilities in Rila, Pirin and Balkan mountains and very often tents are placed near the huts in summer.
-This may be a good idea in August and save you from the noises of a crowded dormitory but according to national park regulations even these areas are prohibited for camping.
+This may be a good idea in August and save you from the noises of a crowded dormitory but according to national park regulations even these areas are prohibited for camping, or a limited number of tents is allowed near the hut – always ask the local guardians in advance, before setting your tent!
 There is no problem to camp free anywhere else outside protected areas but in general don’t expect to find any camping facilities in the mountains.

-Guest houses are a good and affordable option for accommodation in the big cities.
+Guest houses are a good and affordable option for accommodation in the big cities and the villages near the mountain ranges.
 Here is one good possibility for cheap accommodation in Sofia: Trakia Guesthouse

 Trakia Guesthouse is a charming Guesthouse, suitable for a pair or family with children, or alone travellers.
 The Guesthouse is situated 10-15 minutes walking distance to the Cathedral Alexander Nevski.
 The guests will enjoy a cozy atmosphere in art style and feel like at home.